 Form 13H "Large Trader" Reporting Obligations.

-"Large traders" meeting certain definitional thresholds in transactions in NMS securities are required to identify themselves to the SEC and make certain disclosures to the SEC on Form 13H.
-In addition to an initial filing, all large traders must submit an annual filing on Form 13H within 45 days after the end of the calendar year and submit any amendments promptly after the end of any calendar guarter where information in the form becomes materially inaccurate.
-Upon receiving Form 13H, the SEC will (or in the case of large traders who have already filed, may have already) assign large traders an identification number (an "LTID").
-Large traders are required to provide their LTIDs to all registered broker-dealers carrying its accounts and/or effecting transactions in NMS securities on their behalf.
+"Large traders" meeting certain definitional thresholds in transactions in "NMS securities" are required to identify themselves to the SEC and make certain disclosures to the SEC on Form 13H.
+In general, "NMS securities" include exchange-listed equity securities and standardized options, but do not include exchange-listed debt securities, securities futures, or shares of typical open-end mutual funds, which are not currently reported pursuant to an effective transaction reporting plan.
+In addition to an initial filing, all large traders must submit an annual filing on Form 13H within 45 days after the end of the calendar year and submit any amendments promptly after the end of any calendar quarter where information in the form becomes materially inaccurate.
+Upon receiving Form 13H for the first time, the SEC will assign large traders an identification number (an "LTID").
+Large traders are required to provide their LTIDs to all registered broker-dealers carrying their accounts and/or effecting transactions in NMS securities on their behalf.
 Registered broker-dealers are required to maintain certain records in connection with such transactions and provide such information to the SEC upon request if they (1) are large traders, (2) carry accounts of large traders or (3) effect transactions in NMS securities on behalf of large traders.
 All registered-broker dealers are also required to perform monitoring of accounts to identify potential large traders that have not identified themselves to the SEC.

 Schedule 13D and 13G and Form 13F Filings.
 Persons (individuals or entities) with the right to exercise investment discretion or voting power over five percent or more of any class of outstanding equity securities of a public U.S. company may be required to file Schedule 13D or Schedule 13G with the SEC.
 The eligibility, filing thresholds, amendment requirements and timing requirements for each such Schedule varies and persons should review the requirements if they have or are about to cross such threshold with respect to any security.
 If a person, whether or not a registered adviser, exercised investment discretion over \$100 million or more invested in "13(f) securities" (as included on the list published by the SEC) as of the last day of any calendar month, those holdings must be reported to the SEC by filing a Form 13F.
-Such reports must be filed for year-end holdings for the first year this occurs and quarterly thereafter.
+Such reports must be filed for year-end holdings for the first year this occurs and guarterly thereafter.
 Such reports must be filed quarterly within 45 days after the relevant reporting date.